Aqua Teen Hunger Force: Development

 The prototype designs of Meatwad, Master Shake and Frylock.

 The three main characters—Master Shake, Frylock, and Meatwad—were originally created for an episode of Space Ghost Coast to Coast called "Baffler Meal", where they were the corporate mascots for the fictional fast-food chain "Burger Trench".
 The original versions of the trio were prototypes that resembled the future characters, but both Master Shake and Frylock differed in appearance, personality, and voice from their ultimate design.
 The original name "Teen Hunger Force" refers to the squad's mission to conquer hunger in teens.

 "Baffler Meal" went through a number of drafts but was not animated or produced until after the series became popular.
 Instead, the Space Ghost episode was initially rewritten as "Kentucky Nightmare", while the trio, along with Carl, debuted in "Rabbot", the pilot episode of Aqua Teen Hunger Force.
 A full season consisting of 16 episodes, including "Rabbot", was put into production shortly thereafter.
 The series was one of Adult Swim's most popular shows.

 In early episodes, the trio was identified by Master Shake as the Aqua Teen Hunger Force, which solved crimes for money.
 After a few episodes, this premise and the characters' use of the name were dropped.
 The premise was a trick that had been added to appease Cartoon Network executives, who "didn't want to air a show about food just going around and doing random things".
 In the show, Frylock says they stopped fighting crime because "that wasn't making us a whole lot of money".

+Animation

+For its first eleven seasons, Aqua Teen Hunger Force was animated with an off-the-shelf, low-budget software pipeline.
+Character designs and background elements were scanned into Photoshop, composited and animated in After Effects, and assembled using Final Cut Pro.
+The process relied heavily on reusing static digital graphics and limited cutout movements rather than full keyframe animation.

+For the twelfth season in 2023, production transitioned away from the original in-house software pipeline to Floyd County Productions., which utilized conventional digital 2D vector animation.